luk400/vim-jukit/README.md

 ### Credit

 vim-jukit uses a for this plugin modified version of the module [ipynb_py_convert](https://github.com/kiwi0fruit/ipynb-py-convert) as well as a modified version of [matplotlib-backend-kitty](https://github.com/jktr/matplotlib-backend-kitty), which were the starting point and the initial inspiration for this plugin.
+It also uses the imgcat script from [python-imgcat](https://github.com/wookayin/python-imgcat) for displaying matplotlib plots in terminal when using tmux+iterm2.